redlib-org/redlib-instances/README.md

 ##### Tor

-To make sure it can connect to onion sites, the script will see if Tor is running and if torsocks is installed.
-If neither condition is met, the script will not attempt to connect to Redlib onion sites and will skip them.
+To make sure it can connect to onion sites, the script will see if Tor is running.
+If it is not, the script will not attempt to connect to Redlib onion sites and will skip them.
 The exit code will still be 0, assuming that the WWW Redlib sites were processed without error.

 ##### I2P